 The Office of Revenue and Recovery is a division of the San Diego County Auditor and Controller.
 It is responsible for establishing accounts, collecting debts owed to the County and disbursement of funds.
-Revenue and Recovery also provides collection services for the Probation Department and the Superior Court.
-The collection of court ordered restitution for victims is also handled by the Office of Revenue and Recovery.
+Revenue and Recovery collects court ordered restitution for victims and provides collection services for the Probation Department and the Superior Court.

-When a defendant is placed on probation with a condition that he make a monthly payment to the victim of a crime, the Office of Revenue and Recovery will set up an account for the victim in conjunction with the Probation Officer.
-Revenue and Recovery will make monthly collections and disburse the funds to victims of crime who have been identified by the Probation Officer.
-If the probationer fails to make payment the Probation Officer will be notified.
+When a defendant is placed on probation and ordered to pay victim restitution, the Office of Revenue and Recovery will set up an account for the victim, collect monthly payments from the probationer, and disburse the collected funds to the victim.
+If the probationer fails to make payment, the Probation Officer will be notified.
 The administrative cost of this collection is the responsibility of the probationer, the victim pays nothing for this service.

-A victim must ensure that the Office of Revenue and Recovery is updated should there be a change of address by the victim.
-The Office can be contacted by phone at (619) 515-6200 or (760) 806-6396, there is also a web site that offers greater explanation of their services that can be viewed at /content/sdc/auditor/orrpage.html
+It is the victim's responsibility to ensure the Office of Revenue and Recovery has his/her correct contact information and address.
+The Office can be contacted by phone at (619) 515-6200.
+The Office of Revenue and Recovery website offers greater explanation of their services and can be viewed at www.sdorr.com

-If a victim is dissatisfied with the restitution being collected and disbursed by the Office of Revenue and Recovery then civil processes can be pursued by the victim.
+If a victim is dissatisfied with the restitution being collected and disbursed by the Office of Revenue and Recovery, civil processes can be pursued by the victim.
 The sentencing Court will provide a copy of the court order for restitution that can be utilized as a civil judgment.
-If a victim is unsure how to utilize a criminal restitution order then a private collection attorney or a commercial judgment collection service could be utilized.
+If a victim is unsure how to utilize a criminal restitution order, a private collection attorney or a commercial judgment collection service can be utilized.

 A criminal restitution order is immediately enforceable as though it was a civil judgment.
 A victim has access to all resources available under the law to enforce the restitution order, including but not limited to all of the following: